NielsGercama/MAFD_DigitalCompendium/nielsgercama/README.md

 }
 ```

-To embed media on a page simply add the page number as seen above and specify the media "type" (this can be either "video", "miro" or "3d").
+To embed media on a page simply add the page number as seen above and specify the media "type" (this can be either "video", "youtube", "miro" or "3d").
 Give a link to the media.
 Video files must be .mp4, 3d models must be .glb.
-To embed a miro board, simply paste the url to the board in the "link" section.
+To embed a miro board or youtube video, simply paste the url to the board in the "link" section.

 In the above example, I am embedding a video on page 4, a miro board on page 6 and a 3d model on page 7.
 Notice that each time, in the "link" section, I provide a link to where the file is stored.
 I do this as well for the poster, for the video and 3d example.
 You can leave the "posterlink" section empty (like this: "") if you're not using posters.
 Miro boards don't need posters, so there we leave posterlink blank.